-Internships allow you to enhance your skills and apply classroom knowledge to a professional environment.
+Internships allow students to enhance skills and apply classroom knowledge to a professional environment.
 They provide a supervised short-term experience in a career field of interest.
 Internships focus on the learning that takes place as a result of the work you are doing.

 There are many internship opportunities for Luther art students.
 Learn more about different internships from Visual and Performing Arts faculty or visiting the Find Internships page.
 Other internship stories from students in theatre and dance can be found on the VPA website.